-Our experience suggests that, the building, machinery and assets are valued & insured at gross value or book value as appearing in the financial statement which do not reflect the reinstatement value at all.
+Our experience suggests that the building, machinery, and assets are valued & insured at gross value or book value as appearing in the financial statement which does not reflect the reinstatement value at all.
 This is easier and has the basis in the financial statements.
-At another way, the building, machinery and assets can be valued & insured on market value basis.
+In another way, the building, machinery, and assets can be valued & insured on a market value basis.
 This is subjective and normally arrived after deducting the depreciation from the replacement values.
-In both the situations, in the event of any claim, there will be gross under insurance i.e. the comparison between the insured value and reinstatement value (the value at which the building, machineries and assets shall be insured on the reinstatement basis).
+In both situations, in the event of any claim, there will be gross under insurance i.e. the comparison between the insured value and reinstatement value (the value at which the building, machinery, and assets shall be insured on the reinstatement basis).

 Alternatively, if the insurance is taken on reinstatement value and the reinstatement value clause is attached, the depreciation (to a large extent) and under insurance (to a large extent) can be avoided and the client shall get near full claim.

 Consequential Loss Insurances

 Can the estimated gross profit / actual gross profit of the previous financial year be adequate?
 Shall there be allowances for seasonality, trends, etc?
 What happens to the sum insured if the indemnity period is more than 12 months?

 How we do fix the aggregate limit of liability?
 Any sub-limits?
 Are they adequate?
 What are the industry benchmarks?